 Research conducted using animal biotechnology is permitted although it is subject to prior notice through the same procedure and institutions as plant biotechnology.
-According to the public log managed by the Spanish Ministry of Agriculture, Food and Environment, notifications of confined research on GE animals throughout 2014 was carried out with mice and zebra fish for medical purposes.
-To date, no confined research in animals has been reported by competent authorities in 2015.
-However, it is our understanding that most of the notifications consist on basic science research for pharmaceutical purposes carried out by public institutions.
+According to the public log managed by the Spanish Ministry of Agriculture, Food and Environment, notifications of confined research on GE animals throughout 1998-2016 was carried out with hogs, mice and zebra fish.
+It is our understanding that most of the notifications consist on basic science research for pharmaceutical or medical purposes carried out by public institutions.